Wow, a little late with this post, eh? Easter candy? It's almost May, for crying out loud.

 Well, that's what baking a wedding cake will do you to.
 It puts you a bit behind schedule.
 More on that in the next post.

+I finished up that wedding cake on Saturday, and you'd think that I would be sick of baking.
+People, I went through almost 20 sticks of butter, almost as many eggs, and more sugar and flour than I care to think about.
+And yet, once all of the pressure was off, and my job was done, I thought, now I can bake for fun!Yes, I am weird.
 A little bit about these Cadbury eggs - you know the kind, the ones that come in the purple bag.
 My sweet mother sent me two large bags of these right before Easter.
 I had called her a few days earlier, lamenting the fact that I couldn't seem to find them in Memphis (of course, I only checked at two Walgreen's, so my search was far from exhaustive).
 Thinking that I'd be without my favorite candy on Easter, she sent me some.

 And some, well, is just too much.
 I reluctantly opened one bag, and I've almost eaten the whole thing.
 It's awful.
 The floodgates opened, and it was like all of a sudden that purple bag became a very strong magnet.
 I. Couldn't.
 Stop.

 So I thought, why not put them in cookies?
 Brilliant!
 Don't, however, make my mistake of thinking that you can chop these buggers up in your food processor.
 Maybe it's possible, but when I turned mine on, it sounded like the blade was coming to bits and that it would explode at any moment.
 Really, it was horrific.
 Of course, my food processor is from the 1970's, so perhaps the newer models have stronger blades and motors.
 So I chopped them.
 By hand.
 Yes, I am weird.